tbraxton/HomeAssistant/blueprints/README.md

 # MOTION ACTIVATE LIGHT EXTENTED

+This is blueprint for Home Assistant intended to help to create automations to turn on/off lights as a reaction of a movement sensor.
 *This is an evolution of standard motion activated light.*

-In this blueprint, I've supported some important additional features.
+In this blueprint, I've supported some important additional features intended to improve the flexibility of the component.

 * **Ability to activate enable/disable the motion activation light based on sunset and sunlight**